 Fatherhood in America is changing.
-Today, fathers who live with their children are taking a more active role in caring for them and helping out around the house.
-And the ranks of stay-at-home and single fathers have grown significantly in recent decades.
+Today, fathers who live with their children are taking a more active role in caring for them and helping out around the house, and the ranks of single fathers have grown significantly in recent decades.
 At the same time, more and more children are growing up without a father in the home.

 A sizable minority of childless men (44% of those 18 to 49) hope to become fathers at some point, and another 35% are unsure if they want to become parents, according to a 2017 Pew Research Center survey.
 Among childless women in the same age group, 50% want to become mothers, while 22% are unsure if they want to.

 3Work-family balance is a challenge for many working fathers.
 Just like mothers, many of today’s fathers find it challenging to balance work and family life.
 About half of working dads (52%) said in 2015 that it is very or somewhat difficult to do so, a slightly smaller share than the 60% of working mothers who said the same.
 And about three-in-ten working dads (29%) said they “always feel rushed,” as did 37% of working mothers.